satmxd/Barnes-Hut-n-body-simulation/README.md

 * The utilized algorithm is faster but at the cost of accuracy since some forces are ignored when particles are far enough.

-* The use of Cython can be made to further increase the speed of calculations/quadtree construction.
+* Cython can be used to further increase the speed of calculations/quadtree construction.
+* Particle collision can be added to increase accuracy of simulation

 ~ More info: